HGustavs/LenaSYS/Documentation/Code-standard.md

 # Review considerations of importance

-* Small code is impprtant - a small solution is better, reuse important
+* Small code is important - a small solution is better, reuse important
 * Minimize use of libraries such as jquery
 * Innerhtml better than dom .addchild etc
 * Static code better than dynamic.